-The Nashville Zoo’s Animal Health Center replaces a 30-year-old facility originally designed for a much smaller wildlife park.
+The Nashville Zoo’s HCA Healthcare Veterinary Center replaces a 30-year-old facility originally designed for a much smaller wildlife park.
 Contemporary styling uses natural materials like wood, stone and rock in contrast with metal, concrete and glass to illustrate the convergence of nature and man.

 The LEED® Silver facility is a destination for visitors to discover firsthand how animal care is delivered.
 A covered observation deck with tiered seating and viewing platform allows visitors to witness surgery and other procedures as they occur.
 Public traffic is separated from back-of-house functions to enable staff to perform daily tasks and to encourage animal and visitor safety.